wallxstone/RoadStar/README.md

-# Zig-Zag Game
+# Rhythmic Roadstar

 ## Overview

-Welcome to the Zig-Zag Game!
+Welcome to the Rhythmic Roadstar !
 This Unity game challenges players to control a vehicle that moves left and straightens in a zig-zag pattern upon tapping the screen.

 ## Table of Contents